Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Discussion and conclusion

-Underscored by these new developments in bridging complexity to capabilities, future work in the field of economic complexity seems rife with possibility.
+Underscored by these new developments in bridging complexity to capabilities, future work in the field of economic complexity is rife with possibility.
 Aside from applying the model presented in this paper to the context of similar networks of relatedness with entirely distinct macroscopic structures, such as the Research Space, the methods in this paper could be expanded along dynamic lines; as the model provides a method to infer capabilities from export baskets, a natural follow-up question to ask is how these capabilities could evolve over time - for instance, would a dynamic simulation of economic development through treating the Product Space as a transition matrix between products be able to tell us anything about capability acquisition or replicate longstanding results foundational to studies in economic development?
-In addition, though we have not provided an analytical solution to the model, the model is likely to be explicitly solvable in terms of expected proximity between two products, or the functional relationship between capability complexity and number of capabilities.
-Numerical simulations of the model with massively increased granularity compared to our efforts are also possible - increasing the number of capabilities in the model, for example, or increasing optimization efforts for finding the best set of capabilities are very likely to yield measures of capability complexity that are more informative than ours in terms of predicting economic growth, including making every single parametere in the Capability Space estimable, making $\rho$ and $\nu$ continuous rather than discrete, and increasing the number of capabilities or products.
+Numerical simulations of the model with massively increased granularity are also possible - increasing the number of capabilities in the model or making $\rho$ and $\nu$ continuous, for example, is very likely to yield measures of capability complexity that are more informative than ours in terms of predicting economic growth.
 Further explorations of the model along these lines could yield fruitful results. \\

 For half a century, development economics has evolved by emancipating the notion of economic capabilities from its black box of exogeneity; and as advances in network science continue to mature, and economic data reaches further to encompass cities, towns, and ever-finer sub-divisions of products, so, too, will the latest and most daring journey into this black box - the field of economic complexity - emancipate capabilities from the realm of the unobservable towards the surface-world of economics at last.